bahrus/templ-mount/README.md

 <template href="https://myCDN.com/blah-blah.html" passive></template>
 ```

+This means import the document blah-blah.html, but don't allow templ-mount to activate any content inside, including content coming from recursive imports triggered by blah-blah.html

-but that seems really difficult to do outside the browser internals, in a foolproof way, without parsing and processing the content.
+but that seems really difficult to implement outside the browser internals, in a foolproof way, without parsing and processing the content, and ratcheting up the size of this component.

+So this is going to be kept out of scope (for now, at least).

 ### Snipping [TODO]